Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Discussion and Conclusions

-In this study, we proposed using machine learning algorithms to implement a probabilistic independence-based analysis in order to shed light into the complex relationship between cryptogenic stroke and migraine.
+In this study, we proposed using machine learning algorithms to implement a probabilistic independence-based analysis in order to shed light into the relationship between cryptogenic stroke and migraine.
 We used ICA to disentangle 2000 independent latent sources of disease and their corresponding signatures from a large real-world EHR dataset of neurology patients.
-This was done unsupervised, which removes the inherent error and bias that comes with human analysis of data, allowing for the data to speak for itself.
+This was done unsupervised, which removes the inherent error and bias in human-driven data analysis, allowing for the data to speak for itself\cite{strobl,marco}.
 However, during signature discovery, we were limited by the memory constraints of our machine, forcing us to settle to untangle a maximum of 2000 signatures.
-The dimensional reduction during projection of our 9000-dimensional patient cross-sections onto the 2000-dimensional signature space implies that information is lost during this process, though it is unclear to what extent.
-The natural implication is that multiple sources of disease may be combined into one signature, reducing interpretability of our results.
+The dimensional reduction during projection of our 9000-dimensional patient cross-sections onto the 2000-dimensional signature space implies that some information is lost, but to what extent is unclear.
+The natural implication is that multiple disease sources may be combined into one signature, reducing interpretability of our results.
+The results are also limited by the data available to the model; EHR data is inherently irregular and incomplete, with relevant clinical data never making its way into the record.
+Real world data is also notorious for introducing confounding into predictive models.
+However, the large amount of records and the use of random forest models mitigate the impact of incomplete and noisy data \cite{marco,lasko2013,lasko}, and any potential confounding between sources is minimized by ensuring they are the algebraically independent error terms of the structural model and therefore the most downstream nodes on the causal graph\cite{marco,strobl,ica}.